andyarchives/andyarchives/README.md

 ## Hello!

+I'm Andy.\
-I'm Andy, and I'm studying Computer Science and Philosophy at the University of New South Wales. \
+I'm also studying Computer Science and Philosophy at the University of New South Wales. \
 I expect to be sharing my student projects here very soon. \
 \
 In the meantime, I'll be sitting in classes and learning to code. \